-- Stay the night at a computer cafe.
+- Keep your costs to travel in Japan low!
+Stay the night at a computer cafe.
 In most of these cafe’s you have your own cubicle with a comfortable chair.
 I did it while traveling in Japan and it was fine.
 There are no showers though.
 Another option is to spend the night at a 24h onsen or a spa.

 - Izakaya’s have great food and are relatively inexpensive.
 Other cheap eat places are food vending machines and big Japanese food chains.

 - If you want to go for a night out, do as in your student days, and drink beforehand.
 You can buy bottles of liquor and beer from the convenience store.